UPDCS192Group4/PusoyDosOnline/server/README.md

 5. Type `python manage.py createsuperuser`
 6. Follow the steps with the appropriate credentials
 7. Exit the shell and login with the credentials you just put in on `localhost:8000/admin/`

+---

+## To-Do List

+~~1. `id`s should not be visible outside of self-profile view~~ **Done!**
+2. `RegisterViewSet` should throttle registrations to at least once every 5 minutes (currently needs testing)
+3. `django-channels` integration to create websockets to the game
+4. Integrate website to the main game logic (wins, losses, game logs)
+5. Integrate Godot client to site root
+6. Automate Godot client deployment